Amazon’s Prime Wardrobe will let you ‘try before you buy’

 Prime Wardrobe is still in a testing phase, so isn't yet available to the public.
 Customers can get more information on the service and ask to receive an email when it launches here.

-The service could be a way to persuade more customers to buy their clothing online.
+The service -- which offers clothing from Calvin Klein, Adidas, Carter's and other brands -- could be a way to persuade more customers to buy their clothing online and avoid the mall.
 Right now, online clothing and accessories sales make up 24 percent of the total in the US, according to Cowen & Co., so there's still plenty of room for Amazon to grow there.

+Selling clothes, particularly form-fitting items like pants, may prove costly for Amazon, since returns rates are already high in the clothing category.
+Making it easier for customers to try on a lot of clothing and returning some of them could make that problem worse.

 While Amazon-owned Zappos has successfully grown as an online shoe store, Amazon itself still appears to be experimenting with different ideas to build up its clothing business.
 The company developed its own clothing brands and even created a live TV show called "Style Code Live," which was canceled this year.